ostosh/npm-lnkr/README.md

 ## Common Issues

-`lnkr` symlinks both dependencies and devDependencies, and ignores peerDependencies and modules packed by NPM (`.tgz`).
+`npm-lnkr` symlinks both dependencies and devDependencies, and ignores peerDependencies and modules packed by NPM (`.tgz`).

-`lnkr` does not install non-linked dependencies.
+`npm-lnkr` does not install non-linked dependencies.
 To have dependencies installed, use [timoxley/bulk](https://github.com/timoxley/bulk) or `xargs` in a script like:
 ```json
 {
   "name": "my-app",